lexas-f-utokyo/lexas-tmp/README.md

 ### 2. Sentence segmentation

-1. Run "2.sentence_segmentation.py" to performsentence segmentation with sci-spacy
+1. Run "2.sentence_segmentation.py" to perform sentence segmentation with sci-spacy
 2. The output file is preserved in data/

 ### 3. Extracting the sentences descibing gene-related experiments

+With experimental list and genelist from HGNC, you can retrieve sentences that include at least one gene and one method.

 1. Run "3.Sentence-extraction.py"
-2.
+2. The output file

 ### 4. Relation extraction between gene names and experimental methods

-1. Run "4.Relation-extraction.py"
+Using pre-trained model based on bio-BERT, do relation extraction.

+1. Edit the "4.Relation-extraction.ipynb" to select if you use "cpu" or "cuda".
+2. Run "4.Relation-extraction.ipynb" to relation extraction between gene name and experimental method.

 ## Suggestion

 ### 5. Change the style for training a model

-1. Run "5..py"
+1. Run "5.py" to number the experiment.

 ### 6. Collect gene feature